matthewashton-k/security-cam-server/README.md

 * AES 256 bit stream encryption is handled by my common crate at https://github.com/matthewashton_k/security-cam-common

 ## Usage
-Note: This server is meant to be for my future motion detection security camera project.\
-Note: the motion camera should authenticate, and send encrypted videos of when motion was captured to POST /new_video\
 **SERVER SETUP**:
 * install shuttle, instructions on shuttle.rs
 * clone this repo
 * use ```cargo run --example generate_password_hash <user> <pass>``` to generate an argon2 hash that will be used for authentication
-* use ```openssl rand -base64 64``` to generate a key to be used for encrypting session id cookies
 * in the crate root create a file called Secrets.toml with this format:
 ```
-KEY = "<cookie key>"
 ADMIN_USER = "<admin user>"
 ADMIN_HASH = "<argon2 hash>"
 ```